blowdart/AspNetAuthorizationWorkshop/README.md

 Step 6: Multiple handlers for a requirement
 ===========================================

+You may have noticed what a handler returns, nothing at all (Strictly we're returning `Task.FromResult(0);`, which is effectively nothing).
+Handlers inform the authorization service they have succeeded by calling `context.Succeed(requirement);`.
+You may be asking yourself if there is a `context.Succeed()` is there a `context.Fail()`?
+There is, but if your requirement isn't met you shouldn't touch the context at all.
+Now you may be asking why not?
+Well ...

 Sometimes you may want multiple handlers for an Authorization Requirement, for example when there are multiple ways to fulfill a requirement.
 Microsoft's office doors open with your Microsoft badge, however on days you forget your badge you can go to reception and get a temporary pass and the receptionist will let you through the gates.
 Thus there are two ways to fufill the single entry requirement.
 In the ASP.NET Core authorization model this would be implemented as two handlers for a single requirement.

 * First, write a new `IAuthorizationRequirement`, `OfficeEntryRequirement`.